Katrine-Marie/Nebula-Login_logs/README.md

 # Nebula-Login_logs
-IN PROGRESS: A Wordpress plugin to add login logs, and display them in the Wordpress admin panel.
+A Wordpress plugin to add login logs, and display them in the Wordpress admin panel.

+Every time a user logs in, a log ticket is created and saved as a post in a custom 'Logging' posttype.